Autism and Faith

 • Prayerfully come together as a nation to support those affected by Autism Spectrum Disorder (ASD) and their families.

-• Increase awareness, understanding and acceptance of those affected by ASD, and their families, within their own faith communities.
+• Increase awareness, understanding and acceptance of those affected by ASD, and their families, within their own communities of faith.

-• Educate and equip faith communities to better serve those affected by ASD.
+• Educate and equip communities of faith to better serve those affected by ASD.

-• Encourage faith communities to partner with and meet the physical and spiritual needs of individuals with ASD and their families.
+• Encourage communities of faith to partner with and meet the physical and spiritual needs of individuals with ASD and their families.

-• Honor individuals with ASD as vital contributors to a thriving faith community.
+• Honor individuals with ASD as vital contributors to a thriving community of faith.

 Sign up to receive updates on the Faith Initiative and information on an upcoming 2014 Prayer Weekend.